China Railways JF4: Postwar

 At the end of the Pacific War, the 15 Mikashi class locomotives were divided between the Dalian (13) and the Fengtian (2) depots, and all were taken over by the Republic of China Railway.
 Following the establishment of the People's Republic and the subsequent creation of the current China Railway, they became class ㄇㄎ肆 (MK4) in 1951, and class 解放4 (JF4, jiěfàng, "liberation") in 1959 and numbered 2701–2715.
 As during the Mantetsu times, they were primarily used around Dalian and Shenyang (formerly Fengtian).
+This class retired 1990.